-North and west Texas includes the Great Plains, home to the Caprock Canyons and Palo Duro Canyon state parks.
+North and West Texas includes the Great Plains, home to the Caprock Canyons and Palo Duro Canyon state parks.
 North Central Texas is home to the Dallas-Fort Worth metro, as well as acres and acres of heavily forested areas.
 Texas’s east coast is home to our Gulf Coast beaches and plenty of national parks, like the Big Thicket National Preserve and the Padre Island National Seashore.

 And, in west Texas, you’ll find an incredibly diverse region, including desert valleys, wooded mountain slopes, and desert grasslands.
-Big Bend National Park, the Guadalupe Mountains National Park, and the Rio Grande Wild and Scenic River are here, too.
+Big Bend National Park, the Guadalupe Mountains National Park, and the Rio Grande Wild and Scenic Rivers are here, too.

 Love sports?
 You’ll be right at home here!
 Whether it’s pro or college, you’ll always find us rooting for our team when the game’s on.
 We’re big fans of football, basketball, and hockey.
-Make sure you’re familiar with Texas teams like the Cowboys, the Texans, the Longhorns, the Mavs, Stars, and Spurs, to name a few.
+Make sure you’re familiar with Texas teams like the Cowboys, the Texans, the Longhorns, the Mavs, the Stars, and the Spurs, to name a few.

 Texas is also packed with museums, historic sites, attractions, wineries, and so much more.
 With so many options, you’ll never run out of fun things to do with friends or family!